§ 101 Designation and citation of Code.

 1 Del.
 C. 1953, § 107.;

-(a) All state, legislative, executive, judicial, or other state governmental entities shall have the Delaware Code available electronically.
+(a) All legislative, executive, judicial, or other state governmental entities or agencies shall have the Delaware Code available electronically.

-(b) Each state agency desiring printed copies of the Delaware Code and supplements thereto purchased by the State shall annually certify to the Director of Government Support Services the exact number of printed copies that agency requires and the reason such copies are necessary by September of each year.
+(b) Each state entity or agency desiring printed copies of the Delaware Code, and supplements thereto, and the Rules, and supplements thereto, purchased by the State shall annually certify to Legislative Council the exact number of printed copies that entity or agency requires and the reason such copies are necessary by September 1 of each year.

-(c) Legislative Council shall be responsible for budgeting the necessary funds to provide copies of the Delaware Code and supplements.
-Any additional copies of the Delaware Code over current allocations shall be the responsibility of the requesting agency.
-Special orders, such as individual titles, shall continue to be the responsibility of each agency.
+(c) Legislative Council shall be responsible for budgeting the necessary funds to provide copies of the Delaware Code, and supplements thereto, and the Rules, and supplements thereto.
+Any additional copies of the Delaware Code, and supplements thereto, and the Rules, and supplements thereto, over current allocations shall be the responsibility of the requesting entity or agency.
+Special orders, such as individual titles, shall continue to be the responsibility of each entity or agency.

 § 109 Amendments to Code.